tmylk/news_app_churn/README.md

 ## Data cleaning

 Some user sessions were broken into two or three pieces because of Mixpanel setup.
-See a blog post on how to avoid it and get consistent user tracking in lev.ghost.io .
+See [my blog post](http://lev.ghost.io/2015/04/05/how-to-setup-mixpanel-for-churn-analysis/) on how to avoid it and get consistent user tracking.
 (Most interesting part is that there is no way to export aliasing events out of MP.)